Auditing Black-Box LLM APIs with a Rank-Based Uniformity Test: Method

 To identify the most discriminative score function, we conduct a Monte Carlo evaluation consisting of $500$ independent trials.
 In each trial, we randomly select $10$ prompts from the WildChat~\citep{zhao2024wildchat1mchatgptinteraction} dataset and sample $50$ completions per prompt from both $\refmodel$ and $\tgtmodel$, using a fixed temperature of $0.5$ and a maximum length of $30$ tokens.
 For each candidate score function, we compute the average AUROC \citep{BRADLEY19971145} across the $10$ prompts for each trial, yielding a distribution of $500$ AUROC scores per function.
 The full algorithm to calculate per score function average AUROC is included in Appendix \ref{subsec:appendix_auroc_algorithm}.
 Across different model comparisons, we find that \textbf{log-rank} consistently yields the most separable AUROC distribution from $0.5$, indicating the strongest discriminative power.
 Figure~\ref{fig:auroc} shows an example comparing Gemma-2-9b-it with its 4-bit quantized variant.
-Based on these results, we select log-rank as the scoring function for our uniformity test.
+Based on the results, we select log-rank as the scoring function for RUT.
 Complete AUROC results are provided in Appendix \ref{subsec:appendix_auroc}.
+We also present a formal analysis of RUT's statistical power with the log-rank score function under adversarial perturbations in Appendix~\ref{appendix:theory}.